OUR WEBINAR SERIES:

 Baking Without Allergens (November 2012)

-Food allergy cookbook author, Colette Martin, shares tips on baking without milk, eggs, soy, wheat, gluten and nuts.
+Food allergy cookbook author Colette Martin shares tips on baking the perfect cake without milk, eggs, soy, wheat, gluten and nuts.

 Sloane Miller, MSW, of Allergic Girl Resources, and Dr. Michael Pistiner share tips on how to find a restaurant and how to communicate with staff so that you can feel confident in eating out despite your food allergies.